pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

 	•	The CVV should only accept a number that is exactly 3 digits long.
 		NOTE: Make sure your validation is only validating Credit Card info if Credit Card is the selected payment method.

-# TODO : Form validation messages:
+# DONE : Form validation messages:

 	•	Provide some kind of indication when there’s a validation error.
 The field’s borders could turn red, for example, or even better for the user would be if a red text message appeared near the field.
 	•	The following fields should have some obvious form of an error indication: